-The Australian Institute of Health and Welfare (AIHW) most recently conducted a survey of Australians aged 18 years or older, during November and December 2009.
+The Australian Institute of Health and Welfare (AIHW) conducted a survey of Australians aged 18 years or older, during November and December 2009.
 Participants in the survey were asked about their recent experience of influenza and pneumococcal vaccination, and about their medical and socio-demographic status.
 Due to the epidemic of pandemic (H1N1) influenza (commonly known as ‘swine flu’), and subsequent support for vaccination of people against this epidemic from September 2009, this survey included questions on vaccination status of H1N1 influenza.
 The survey also included questions on pertussis (whooping cough) vaccination for adults.

 The Public Health Information Development Unit